 Phthalates are found to cause poor testosterone synthesis by disrupting an enzyme required to create the male hormone.
 Women with high levels of DEHP and DBP (two types of phthalates) in their system during pregnancy were found to have sons that had feminine characteristics.
 Phthalates are found in vinyl flooring, detergents, automotive plastics, soaps and shampoos, deodorants, perfumes, hair sprays, plastic bags and food packaging, among a long list of common products.

-Aside from phthalates, other chemicals that possess gender-bending traits are:
+Aside from phthalates, other chemicals that can cause hormone disruption, include:

 Bisphenol-A (BPA) – Common in plastic products such as reusable water bottles, food cans, and dental sealants.
 BPA can alter fetal development and heighten breast cancer risk in women.

 Perfluorooctanoic acid (PFOA) – A potential carcinogen commonly used in water- and grease-resistant food coatings.